setupmasternodes/Rapids/contrib/masternodes/README.md

 ![mnsetupready](https://raw.githubusercontent.com/awsafrica/Rapids/master/contrib/masternodes/mnsetupready.jpg)

 The most important thing is the green line with the data you have to put into your local wallet.
 So let's go back to it to finalise the setup.

+#Local wallet (masternode start)

+First you should edit a masternode configuration file which is located in the coin data directory.
+On Windows it is in the "%APPDATA%/rapids" directory.
+But you may simply use Tools → **Open Masternode Configuration** File to edit it.

+* Copy the green line starting from mn1 from your Linux console and paste it into the end of masternode.conf file you just opened.
+* Replace your-tx-hash and your-tx-index with the data from masternode outputs command you got earlier.
+* Close editor and save the file.
+* Close and restart your wallet.
+* After restart ensure you have at least 15 confirmations of your collateral transaction.
+If you have less - please wait, or your masternode will not start.
+* If you have the Masternodes tab - switch to it.
+If not, open wallet preferences and enable Masternodes tab from there.
+* Click Start All button to start your masternode.

+Now your masternode should be running.

+You may go to the Linux console and type there:
+``rapids-cli masternode status``

+If it shows:

+``Masternode successfully started``

+You should be fine and start receiving awards.
+The first award may be granted in an 1 to 24 hours depending on the number of masternodes in the network.